dapr/proposals/000X-B-C-I-R-S-error-handling-codes.md

 ### ResourceInfo (Optional)
 The properties of the **type.googleapis.com/google.rpc.ResourceInfo** will be populated as following:

-- **ResourceType** - The building block type.
+- **ResourceType** - The building block type with version.

-   Example: "StateStore"
+   Example: "state.redis/v1"

 - **ResourceName** - The component name.

-   Example: "REDIS"
+   Example: "my-component-name"

 - **Owner**   - The owner of the component.